x0rr-dan/s1c0n/README.md

 2. Auto scan port
 3. Auto scan subdomain
 4. Auto scan dir on web server
-5. Auto detect cms (only wordpress and joomla)
+5. Auto detect cms (only wordpress and joomla, i will add another cms if i have time to update this tool :) )

 ## Tested on:
 - Othros linux